pypa/pipenv/docs/basics.rst

 - Generally, keep both ``Pipfile`` and ``Pipfile.lock`` in version control.
 - Do not keep ``Pipfile.lock`` in version control if multiple versions of Python are being targetted.
-- Avoid using a Python 2–installed Pipenv to manage Python 3 virtualenvs.
-This can cause problems with locking.
-We're working to fix this.
 - Specify your target Python version in your `Pipfile`'s ``[requires]`` section.
 Ideally, you should only have one target Python version, as this is a deployment tool.